Check out the YW Boston Advocacy Committee:

-Attorney, Massachusetts Attorney General’s Office
+Attorney, Teaching at Suffolk Law.
+Past: Massachusetts Attorney General’s Office

 I have interned for a state senator, attended rallies for and against various government policies, and helped draft legislation.
 I believe my experience as an attorney in the Massachusetts Attorney General’s Office has given me the skills necessary to help YW Boston enhance its public profile and develop its advocacy agenda.
 I am often teaching others, and I believe that I could help train staff and/or volunteers who may not yet possess the skills necessary to effectively advocate.
 In addition, much of my work involves identifying partner organizations who share the same mission and values, and thus I think I could help YW Boston develop a coalition of partners who may be interested in working on the same advocacy issues.

 Women’s Health Program Coordinator, Fenway Health

 Tanekwah Hinds is a community organizer, activist, and health educator who works at Fenway Health, a community health center in Boston that specializes in LGBTQ healthcare, as the Women’s Health Program Coordinator.
 In this role, she supports the development of the Women’s Health Team, coordinates gender-inclusive educational opportunities for the Medical Department, and builds partnerships with community organizations to plan outreach events for the LGBTQ+ community.
 Tanekwah’s activist work in Boston and beyond has earned her the Healthy Community Leadership Award as well as features on television in WCVB’s Cityline segment as well as in print and online through Vice, Scout Cambridge, and Feminist Formations.
 You can find Tanekwah discussing her favorite topics on Twitter with the handle @TanekwahHinds and connect with her through her website TanekwahHinds.com.